Pawsey-Internships/intro-unix-shell/_extras/guide.md

     (or become congested) during the lesson.

 Whatever you use,
-please *test it yourself* on a Windows machine *before* your workshop: things may always have changed behind your back since your last workshop.
+please *test it yourself* on a Windows machine *before* your workshop.
-And please also make use of our
-[Software Carpentry Windows Installer][windows-installer].

 [shebang]: http://www.in-ulm.de/~mascheck/various/shebang/
-[windows-installer]: {{ site.swc_github }}/windows-installer